D-Whipp/readme-generator/README.md

-use node index and answer the prompts
+from the root type node index into your command line and answer the prompts